-Reg.Rule 6.106 Violations
+Rule 6.106 Violations

-Violation of any of the following prohibitions shall be considered a violation of this regulationrule and shall be subject to the penalties provided in the Arkansas Water and Air Pollution Control Act, Ark.
+Violation of any of the following prohibitions shall be considered a violation of this rule and shall be subject to the penalties provided in the Arkansas Water and Air Pollution Control Act, Ark.
 Code Ann. § 8-4-101 et seq., specifically Ark.
 Code Ann. § 8-4-103:

-- (A) No person shall construct, install, alter, modify or operate any disposal system or any part thereof or any extension or addition thereto that will discharge into any of the waters of the State state without first having obtained a permit from the Department Division for such the activity. - (B) No person shall increase in volume or strength any sewage, industrial waste, or other wastes in excess of the permitted discharges specified under any existing permit. - (C) No person shall construct, install, or operate any building, plant, works, establishment, or facility, or any extension or modification thereof, or addition thereto, the operation of which would result in discharge of any wastes into the waters of the State or would otherwise alter the physical, chemical, or biological properties of any waters of the State in any manner not already lawfully authorized.

-- (D) No person shall construct or use any new outlet for the discharge of any wastes into the waters of the State state without having first obtained first obtaining a permit for such the activity from the DepartmentDivision. - (E) No person shall discharge sewage, industrial wastes, or other wastes into any of the waters of the State state without having first obtained first obtaining a permit for such the activity from the Department Division. - (F) No person shall violate any other provision of this regulationrule or the Arkansas Water and Air Pollution Control Act.
+- (A) No person shall construct, install, alter, modify, or operate any disposal system or any part thereof or any extension or addition thereto that will discharge into any waters of the state without first having obtained a permit from the Division for the activity. - (B) No person shall increase in volume or strength any sewage, industrial waste, or other wastes in excess of the permitted discharges specified under any existing permit. - (C) No person shall construct, install, or operate any building, plant, works, establishment, or facility, or any extension or modification thereof, or addition thereto, the operation of which would result in discharge of any wastes into the waters of the state or would otherwise alter the physical, chemical, or biological properties of any waters of the state in any manner not already lawfully authorized. - (D) No person shall construct or use any new outlet for the discharge of any wastes into the waters of the state without first without first obtaining a permit for the activity from the Division. - (E) No person shall discharge sewage, industrial wastes, or other wastes into any of the waters of the state without first obtaining a permit for the activity from the Division. - (F) No person shall violate any other provision of this rule or the Arkansas Water and Air Pollution Control Act.

-Reg.Rule 6.107 Administrative Procedures
+Rule 6.107 Administrative Procedures

-Arkansas Pollution Control and Ecology Commission Regulation Rule No. 8, Administrative Procedures, applies to this regulation rule.
+Arkansas Pollution Control and Ecology Commission Rule No. 8, Administrative Procedures, applies to this rule.